Halfway Houses in Bessemer, AL

 Services provided:

-• Individual counseling, HIV and AIDS education, counseling and support and employment counseling and training
+• Individual counseling services, counseling for groups and employment counseling and training

 • Residential treatment and residential addiction treatment